mwvgroup/tom_pittgoogle/docs/source/auth.rst

 4. Respond to the prompt on the command line by entering the full URL of the webpage they are redirected to after completing the above.

+**What happens next?** - The `Consumer`:

-    -   The `Consumer` then instantiates an ``OAuth2Session``, which is used to either make HTTP requests directly (REST method), or instantiate a credentials object for the Python client.
+-   Completes the instantiation of an ``OAuth2Session``, which is used to either make HTTP requests directly, or instantiate a credentials object for the Python client.

+-   Instantiates a ``Client`` object to make API calls with (Python methods only).

+-   Checks that it can successfully connect to the requested resource.